petrzavadski/Solidity-Smart-Contracts/README.md

 ## Lottery

-- Organizer is collectiong mpney from players.
+- Organizer is collectiong money from players.
 And then randomly select player called winner that eventually getted rewarded and others are lossing there money.
 - Anyone can send fix amount of ether (0.1 ETH) and this amount is saved in array called players.
 Like lottery ticket.
 - Each paticipant can try unlimited number times to increase probability to win.
 - There is account that owns the loterry contract named lottery manager.